Apple’s iOS 14.3 update wipes out some glaring issues, but the latest iOS 14 upgrade is causing problems for some iPhone users.

 Before you make an appointment at your local Apple Store, have a look at our list of fixes for the most common iOS 14 problems.
 It might have what you’re looking for.

 We’ve also released some tips that could help you improve your device’s performance and a guide that shows you how to fix iOS 14 battery life problems.
+If you’re running into severe battery drain issues on iOS 14.3, these tips could help.

 If you still can’t fix your issue(s), you might want to schedule an appointment to see a Genius at your local Apple Store.
 They should be able to diagnose your problem in minutes.